VIEW ALUMNI BY DECADE:

 Chris Baird, ’75, is a professional mural painter.
 She shows her work at Vern Carver and Beard Galleries in Minneapolis and Vale Craft Gallery in Chicago.
 She participated with other Mac alums in The 2007 ArtCar Parade in Minneapolis.
 She can be contacted at firstname.lastname@example.org

-Beth Bergman, ’73, owns and operates Wet Paint, a St. Paul art supply store with an international online presence.
+Beth Bergman, ’73, owned and operated Wet Paint, a landmark St. Paul art supply store with an international online presence, retiring in 2016 after 32 years.
+(She passed the business on to Mac alums Darin Rinne and Scott Fares.)
 She is was inducted into the International Art Materials Association Hall of Fame in 2013.
 She participated in a group exhibit at And Gallery in St. Paul.
 She received a 2014 Macalester Alumni Distinguished Citizen Award.
 Her citation reads: Raised a Presbyterian, Beth Bergman found at Macalester a shared commitment to community.
 A studio art major, she credits her professors with teaching her how to see.
 Now she combines those interests as the owner of Wet Paint Artists’ Materials and Framing nearby on Grand Avenue.
 After a short stint balancing art and the corporate world, Bergman began working for Hugh Huelster, ’74, at Wet Paint.
 In 1984, she bought the store and began developing it into the landmark it is today.
 Wet Paint serves professional artists, art students, and enthusiasts who crave the satisfaction of creating.
 Her extensive inventory of 35,000 different art materials astonishes experienced retailers, as well as the budding entrepreneurs who seek her advice.
 A 2013 Star Tribune article wrote of Bergman, “Her longtime support of Twin Cities artists, work with local independent business groups and leadership in the industry’s national trade group have made Wet Paint one of the most widely known and well-respected independent art supply retailers in the country.”
 That trade group, International Art Materials Association, last year named her to their Hall of Fame.
 Bergman has served on the boards of the Minnesota Museum of American Art and the Grand Avenue Business Association, and is a longtime supporter of the Minnesota Center for Book Arts and the Highpoint Center for Printmaking in Minneapolis.
 She was a founding member of both WARM Gallery, (Women’s Art Registry of Minnesota) and Metro Independent Business Alliance in the Twin Cities.
 An active alumna, Bergman has chaired her Reunion committee, organized Reunion art shows, and hosted dinners for first-year students.
 She has been a valuable consultant and a generous donor to the renovation and expansion of Macalester’s new studio art building.

 Mary Griep, ’73, is Professor of Art and Associate Dean of Fine Arts at St. Olaf College in Northfield, Minnesota.
 She has a major exhibit of her Anastylosis project at the Flaten Museum, St. Olaf College, Northfield, MN, Sept.
 9 – Dec.
 18,2016.
 Her work was included in the Law Warschaw Gallery at Macalester College as part of “Reunion 2013.”
 Anastylosis, a series of drawings, was on display at the Minneapolis Institute of Arts’ MAEP gallery in 2007.
 Her work has been shown in exhibitions including the Chicago Navy Pier International Art Expositions, the Minneapolis Institute of Arts and the Plains Museum.
 International exhibitions include those in Thailand, Finland and the Dominican Republic as well as in U.S. Embassies around the world.